CosmoAI-AES/CosmoSim/README.md

 ### Installation without vcpkg

-If conan is not available, OpenCV and SymEngine must be installed on the system.
+If vcpkg is not available, Pybind, OpenCV and SymEngine must be installed on the system.
 We have set up cmake not to use conan when the hostname starts with `idun`, in which case the `idunbuild.sh` script can be used for installation.
 This has been designed